javiaxum/EduCatalogue/README.md

 This is a pet project aimed at creating a website aggregator of Higher Educational Institutions.
 The goal is to provide users with a centralized platform to search and compare institutions and specialties they are offering.
 Here are the outlines of the project.

-The website based on this repositoryis is hosted on Fly.io at the following link: [EduCatalogue](https://educatalogue.fly.dev/)
+The website based on this repository is hosted on Fly.io at the following link: [EduCatalogue](https://educatalogue.fly.dev/)

 ## Table of Contents